pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 Reducers are run on the main thread and so they are not appropriate for performing intense CPU work.
-If you need to perform lots CPU-bound work, then it is more appropriate to use an ``Effect``, which will operator in the cooperative thread pool, and then send it's output back into the system via an action.
+If you need to perform lots CPU-bound work, then it is more appropriate to use an ``Effect``, which will operate in the cooperative thread pool, and then send it's output back into the system via an action.
 You should also make sure to perform your CPU intensive work in a cooperative manner by periodically suspending with `Task.yield()` so that you do not block a thread in the cooperative pool for too long.